 - Ain't Too Proud to Beg: Very much a Type 2.
-Any time Holmes's life is threatened, watch that defiance disappear.
+Any time her loved ones are threatened, watch that defiance disappear.

 - Back from the Dead

 - Break the Cutie: Dear heavens.
 Having been handcuffed, insulted, and threatened with physical harm by Holmes, she still comes back to rescue him, only to find that he's done a Face-Heel Turn.
-And this is after all the crap she's been through thanks to living in a terrifyingly dangerous world... not to mention surviving a sexual assault from Moran. [[Shocked and desperate, she commits a Heroic Sacrifice to save him, then dies realizing that not only does he not care, but he even resents her for it.]]
+And this is after all the crap she's been through thanks to living in a terrifyingly dangerous world... not to mention surviving a sexual assault from Moran.
+It only gets worse with the end of "Every Good Fairytale," the middle chapters of "Together Or Not At All," and into season 2...

 - Brutal Honesty: Calls Holmes out on his actions and attitudes.